nick-poole/nextmetro-v1/README.md

 ### 5/14/23

+- REFACTOR: Train information display and add line color styling.
+   >Updated the train information display to show the line color instead of "Train: Line Abbreviation"
+   >
+   > Implemented logic to display the line color in its respective color using Tailwind CSS utility classes
+   >
+   > Changed the background color of the trainInfo div to a darker shade `bg-gray-300` for orange/Yellow visibility
+   >
+   > Modified the `updateTrainInfo()` function to include the line color styling and display the train information accordingly
+   >
+   > Updated the `handleStationSelection()` function to log the selected station name and code
+   >
+   > Fixed the issue with the selected station code variable name in the `fetchTrainPredictions()` function
+   >

 - ADD: Train car information to train display
    >Updated the `updateTrainInfo()` function to include the number of train cars in the displayed train information.
    >